Advantage of pausing: parameter setting for quantum annealers: Results for BD MST instances

 We also extend our results to an ensemble of 50 $n=6$ instances.
 These are much harder than the $n=5$ and, when a few were attempted on DW2K, none of them could be solved.
 Instead of 50,000 reads, we use $10^6$ reads to obtain good statistics.
 As shown in Fig.~\ref{fig:p_vs_jf_mst_n6}, $|J_F|=0.8$ still appears to yield the best $T_S$, although it is not as clear as for the $n=5$ ensemble.
-Due to the costly nature of solving these instances, we have not exhaustively explored different schedules as we did for the previous problems, but were able to verify that a pause of $t_p=0.2 \mu$s at $s_p=0.4$ improves upon the no pause results, which can be seen in Fig.~\ref{fig:tts_vs_sp_mst_n6}.
+Due to the costly nature of solving these instances, we do not exhaustively explore different schedules as we did for the previous problems, but are able to verify that a pause of $t_p=0.2 \mu$s at $s_p=0.4$ improves upon the no pause results, which can be seen in Fig.~\ref{fig:tts_vs_sp_mst_n6}.
 Without a pause, 11 of the 50 instances did not solve after $10^6$ reads.
 With the pause, 10 out of 50 did not solve.
-It is possible that some of them would solve at a different $|J_F|$, given that a limited range was tested and, as we have seen for the $n=5$ ensemble, particularly difficult instances tend to require a stronger $|J_F|$.
+It is possible that some of them would solve at a different $|J_F|$, given that a limited range is tested and, as we see for the $n=5$ ensemble, particularly difficult instances tend to require a stronger $|J_F|$.

-We were able to confirm that for these difficult instances, our embedding method of picking the smallest (in number of physical qubits) out of 10 leads to a significant improvement in the results.
+We are able to confirm that for these difficult instances, our embedding method of picking the smallest (in number of physical qubits) out of ten leads to a significant improvement in the results.
 For $|J_F|=1.0$, if we simply use the first embedding we generate, we find $p_{success} =$ \SI{7e-6}, with $35^{th}$ and $65^{th}$ percentile values at \SI{6e-6} and \SI{8e-6} respectively.
-By generating 10 embeddings and picking the smallest, we increase to $p_{success}=$ \SI{1.4e-5}, with $35^{th}$ and $65^{th}$ percentiles at \SI{1.2e-5} and \SI{1.7e-5}, a $2\times$ improvement.
+By generating ten embeddings and picking the smallest, we increase to $p_{success}=$ \SI{1.4e-5}, with $35^{th}$ and $65^{th}$ percentiles at \SI{1.2e-5} and \SI{1.7e-5}, a $2\times$ improvement.